less-morose/less-morose.github.io/_posts/2025-08-14-SOAR+SIEMAutomationProject.md

 ---
 title: SOAR/SIEM Automation Project
-date: 2025-08-14 00:00:00 +/-0500
+date: 2025-08-31 00:00:00 +/-0500
+description:  Ingesting Sysmon telemetry to Wazuh agents and utilizing Shuffle's automation to automatically configure and send alerts to TheHive, checking hashes and IPs with VirusTotal's database, and utilizing user input to finalize active response commands to requisite agents via email.
-categories: [PersonalProject]
+categories: [Personal Projects]
-tags: [idkwhattoputhere]     # TAG names should always be lowercase
+tags:   # TAG names should always be lowercase
 ---
 ## Mimikatz Workflow